Introduction to Ethernet TSN on Embedded Linux

 - Elisa – it is a simple music player so you can play any of the audio.

 The bootloader is the first code to run after a system powers on, and handles basic hardware initialization and loads the operating system from bootable devices like the hard drive or an SD card or flash memory in an embedded Linux system.
 Once the bootloader sets up the executable environment for the Linux kernel and the kernel starts to execute, the bootloader is no longer needed.

 Bootloaders come in various shapes and sizes, and can be customized according to user or system needs.
 In fact, some embedded boards come packaged with a bootloader.

 Here some of commonly-used bootloaders and the processor architectures they support.

 ARC, ARM, Blackfin, Microblaze, MIPS, Nios II, OpenRice, PowerPC, SuperH

 These are the key building blocks behind a wide range of embedded Linux-based systems you probably use every day perhaps without even knowing they run Linux, such as smart TVs, wireless routers, and network attached storage devices.

-Now that those fundamentals are out of the way, in part 2 we’ll take a closer look at the ins and outs of embedded hardware targets we’ll run embedded Linux on that will later support our Ethernet Time-Sensitive Networking (TSN) stack.
+Now that those fundamentals are out of the way, in part 2 we’ll take a closer look at the ins and outs of embedded hardware targets we’ll run embedded Linux on that will later support our Ethernet TSN stack.